 Regional modeling capability will be facilitated through development of regional MPAS-CMAQ based on the regional version of MPAS-A. Regional MPAS-CMAQ will have reduced model runtime (versus running the entire global model) and will mesh precisely with the global model allowing global-regional connections without any inconsistencies at the boundaries.
-As a temporary “bridge” between WRF and MPAS-A and to allow for sufficient time for the MPAS-CMAQ development, new code will be developed to interpolate MPAS-A output to WRF-like output files compatible with the existing CMAQ code for offline CMAQ applications.
+As a temporary “bridge” between WRF and MPAS-A, and to allow for sufficient time for the MPAS-CMAQ development, new code will be developed to interpolate MPAS-A output to WRF-like output files compatible with the existing CMAQ code for offline CMAQ applications.

 In summary, the AAQMS development is synergistic with continuing CMAQ development and leverages advances in both the atmospheric dynamics and chemistry modeling communities by linking the WRF or MPAS-A models with CMAQ effortlessly.